hpcleuven/VscDocumentation/source/leuven/wice_advanced_guide.rst

 When locally installing software yourself, we therefore recommend to have separate installations for the different types of CPUs and (if applicable) GPUs on which you intend to run the software.
-This rule applies most strongly to performance-critical code which is compiled from source (and less strongly to light-weight tools based on precompiled binaries).
+This rule applies most strongly to performance-critical code which is compiled from source.
+It applies less strongly to precompiled binaries or interpreted code such as pure Python scripts (meaning that it is typically not necessary to e.g. create different Conda environments for different CPU types).

 .. note::